omarkaraksi/Itunes-podcasts-downloader-and-player/README.md

 Search , listen and download you favorite podcasts from itunes from android (no tested yet) or web using this amazing app made up using ionic for frontend and sails for the backend

-you can easily for mysql or mongodb as well
+you can configure it for mysql  and  mongodb as well

 ## Screenshots
 ![Alt text](podcasts-search-results.png?raw=true "Podcasts Search tab")